 \subsection{Economy Watchers Survey}

 The Economy Watchers Survey\footnote{\url{https://www5.cao.go.jp/keizai3/watcher-e/index-e.html}} has been conducted monthly since January 2000 by the Cabinet Office, a central government agency in Japan.
 The objective is to accurately and promptly grasp regional economic trends.
-Specifically, it includes people working in sectors such as retail, services, manufacturing, construction, and real estate.
+The survey is conducted monthly using a questionnaire.
+The questionnaire asks people working in sectors such as retail, services, manufacturing, construction, and real estate about current economic sentiment and future outlook.
 These individuals are referred to as Economy Watchers.
-The survey is conducted monthly in a questionnaire format.
-The questionnaire asks about the current economic sentiment and future outlook.
 The responses are based on subjective evaluations.
-The results of the EWS are utilized in various contexts, including the formulation of government economic policies, the development of corporate management strategies, and investment decisions by financial institutions.
-The EWS serves as foundational data for economic trend assessments.
+The results of the EWS are utilized in various contexts, including the formulation of government economic policies, the development of corporate management strategies, and the investment decisions by financial institutions.
+The EWS serves as foundational data to assess economic~trends.